Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida State Stats and Trends

-- Thus far this season Florida State has one win against the spread.
+- So far this year Florida State has one win against the spread.

-- The Seminoles have been underdogs by 1.5 points or more two times this season and covered the spread once.
+- This season, the Seminoles have one against the spread win in two games as an underdog of 1.5 points or more.

 - Florida State's games this year have gone over the total in one out of three opportunities (33.3%).